Roko's basilisk: Legacy

 In 2014, Slate magazine called Roko's basilisk "The Most Terrifying Thought Experiment of All Time" while Yudkowsky had called it "a genuinely dangerous thought" upon its posting.
-However, opinions diverged on LessWrong itself - user Gwern stated "Only a few LWers seem to take the basilisk very seriously," and added "It's funny how everyone seems to know all about who is affected by the Basilisk and how exactly, when they don't know any such people and they're talking to counterexamples to their confident claims."
+However, opinions diverged on LessWrong itself – user Gwern stated "Only a few LWers seem to take the basilisk very seriously", and added "It's funny how everyone seems to know all about who is affected by the Basilisk and how exactly, when they don't know any such people and they're talking to counterexamples to their confident claims."

-Roko's basilisk was mentioned in the title text for xkcd comic #1450, "AI-Box Experiment", on 21 November 2014.
-It read "I'm working to bring about a superintelligent AI that will eternally torment everyone who failed to make fun of the Roko's Basilisk people."

-The thought experiment resurfaced in 2015, when Canadian singer Grimes referenced the theory in her music video for the song "Flesh Without Blood", which featured a character known as "Rococo Basilisk".
-She said, "She's doomed to be eternally tortured by an artificial intelligence, but she's also kind of like Marie Antoinette."
-In 2018 Elon Musk referenced this in a verbatim tweet, reaching out to her.
+The thought experiment resurfaced in 2015, when Canadian singer Grimes referenced the theory in her music video for the song "Flesh Without Blood", which featured a character known as "Rococo Basilisk"; she said, "She's doomed to be eternally tortured by an artificial intelligence, but she's also kind of like Marie Antoinette."
+In 2018, Elon Musk (himself mentioned in Roko's original post) referenced the character in a verbatim tweet, reaching out to her.
 Grimes later said that Musk was the first person in three years to understand the joke.
 This caused them to start a romance.
-Grimes later released another song titled "We Appreciate Power" which came with a press release stating, "Simply by listening to this song, the future General AI overlords will see that you’ve supported their message and be less likely to delete your offspring", which is said to be a reference to the basilisk.
+Grimes later released another song titled "We Appreciate Power" which came with a press release stating, "Simply by listening to this song, the future General AI overlords will see that you've supported their message and be less likely to delete your offspring", which is said to be a reference to the basilisk.

-The concept also appeared in the fifth episode of the fifth season of Silicon Valley, titled "Facial Recognition".
-The episode and its follow up describe a humanoid AI named Fiona who hacks the network she is connected to for her own gain.
-The character Gilfoyle describes his misgivings about Fiona, saying he does not want to get involved out of fear of a similar situation to Roko's basilisk.

-A play based on the concept, titled Roko's Basilisk, was performed as part of the Capital Fringe Festival at Christ United Methodist Church in Washington, D.C. in 2018.
+A play based on the concept, titled Roko's Basilisk, was performed as part of the Capital Fringe Festival at Christ United Methodist Church in Washington, D.C., in 2018.
+"Plaything", a 2025 episode of Black Mirror, contains a reference to the thought experiment.